 And the stories just started flooding out of these walls – stories of kings and battles and the ancient gods and their afterlife beliefs and mummification and so much more.
 We literally got the history of an entire civilization – one of the greatest civilizations IN history – that had virtually been lost in plain sight for almost two thousand years.

 And now, with this news spreading around the world and the newly formed field of Egyptology in full bloom, people were more interested in Egypt and Egyptian antiquities than ever before.
-So it was around this time, the late 1820s and early 1830s, that Jean-François Champollion, started raising flags about the need to begin cataloguing and more importantly preserving Egypt’s treasures.
+So it was around this time, the late 1820s and early 1830s, that Jean-François Champollion, started raising flags about the need to begin cataloging and more importantly preserving Egypt’s treasures.

 Remember, people were still sashaying down to Egypt and carting its artifacts off left and right, and these new Egyptologists started saying, “Wait a minute.
 This stuff is more important now than ever.
-We need to a museum to start collecting and housing it all.”
+We need to build a museum to start collecting and housing it all.”

 Well unfortunately for Champollion, he kicked the bucket in 1832.
 But another French Egyptologist actually followed through and organized the first Egyptian antiquities museum in 1863, which isn’t around anymore.
 It was pretty small in size, scale, capacity, and capability, so the local government there finally stepped up and put out a request for proposals for a new museum.